steharr/ms4-shoop/TESTING.md

 In order to fix this, I adjusted the *New Balance* brand in the database to have a programmatic name of `new-balance`.
 For new brands being added to the database, a convention of not including underscores would need to be used in order to avoid this problem occurring again.

 ### **HTML Validation**
 In order to validate the quality of my HTML Code, I passed it through the [W3C HTML Validator](https://validator.w3.org/) for all pages of my site to ensure there were no major issues.
-As there is Django templating logic throughout the html pages, source code was taken from the rendered pages and passed into the validator (Rather than passing it a URI).
+As there is Django templating logic throughout the html pages, source code was taken from the rendered pages and passed into the validator (Rather than passing it as a URI).

 **Landing Page**

-Initial results
+Warnings:
+* *The type attribute is unnecessary for JavaScript resources.*
+Fixed by removing

+* *The first occurrence of ID shoop-title was here.*
+The shoop-title id was only needed for style purposes so fixed by changing the offending id into a class

+* *The first occurrence of ID button-addon2 was here.*
+Was being used by aria attribute purposes so changed the ids so that they were unique in each instance, i.e. button-addon1 and button-addon2

+Errors
-* Errors (7)
+* *Duplicate ID*
+Fixed after addressing related warnings

+* *Element div not allowed as child of element ul in this context.
+(Suppressing further errors from this subtree.)*
+Fixed by reorganising the structure of the navbar dropdown menu on smaller screens

+* *Duplicate attribute class.*
+Typo error fixed by removing the duplicate